 Confession season was eerily quiet leading into reporting season, unlike the noise from the Royal Commission and the incredible events out of Canberra, where another Prime Minister didn’t reach their full term.

 Nikko AM Australia values companies based on their sustainable earnings capacity.
 That is, we determine the intrinsic value by capitalising the sustainable or mid-cycle earnings of every stock under coverage.

 All major value equity indices show that the last five years, and in particular the last 12 months, have been a challenge for value as a style.

 The MSCI AC Asia ex Japan (AxJ) Index edged higher in July as losses in China and Korea were offset by gains in India, the Philippines, Thailand and Malaysia.
-The US dollar (USD) maintained its strength against Asian currencies in July as central banks in the region focused on the question of playing catch up on policy rates.

 Recent moves by the Chinese government to further liberalize its fund management industry have generated a lot of interest with some observers projecting that China will overtake the UK to be the second-largest asset management market.